Chime Direct Deposit: All Your Questions Answered — How To Set Up, What Time It Hits and More

 Direct deposit through Chime is a way to receive your paycheck electronically and straight into your account.
 It’s fast — Chime claims you’ll get paid two days earlier than scheduled because the fintech company doesn’t hold the funds as other banks may.
 Plus, it’s convenient since you don’t have to wait for a paper check and go to the bank to make a deposit.

 Does Chime Direct Deposit Early?

-One of the best parts of banking with Chime is the speed of electronic transactions.
+One of the best parts of using Chime is the speed of electronic transactions.
 Chime direct deposits arrive up to two days early.
-Chime doesn’t hold your direct deposit when it receives the funds from your employer which is how it gets into your account faster.
+Chime doesn’t hold your direct deposit when it receives the funds from your employer, which is how it gets into your account faster.